4est-is-Forrest/square-iron/content/docs/Code/environment-context.md

 Thankfully, I found a permanent solution utilizing [Px-Proxy](https://github.com/genotrance/px "Px-Proxy") in executable form as a Windows Service (start up).
 Utilizing PX's white list configuration, I gained the capability to use Pip and Requests without constant maintenance of a different service (CNTLM) on individual machines.

 #### _ServiceNow JSON Web Service_

+When I discovered the existence of this service, I was crestfallen to learn that I had no valid username or password to authenticate my requests.

+In my testing of the service, I noticed I was able to view raw JSON in my browser as long as I had authenticated with the browser recently.
+I theorized this would translate to Request's Session class and I was right.
+By importing existing cookies from browsers, Python can utilize the service through requests alone.